Why User Experience Matters in Digital Marketing

 Apple's UX Makeover

 Apple pledged to enhance its user experience in light of how crowded the smartphone and mobile device market has become.
 After a growth reduction in 2016, the software juggernaut began tying up threads and connecting its platforms to create a seamless experience across all platforms.

 Aside from improving its already successful portable desktop, Apple also opened Siri, its digital assistant, to third parties.

-Apple’s latest software offering, iOS 16 (its most significant update to date), has also completely reimagined the smartphone user experience with highly customisable home screens, interactive app widgets, and autonomous organisational features.
-A testament to Apple’s unwavering commitment to UX and a significant reason for its success.
+Apple's latest software offering, iOS 16 (its most significant update), has also completely reimagined the smartphone user experience with highly customisable home screens, interactive app widgets, and autonomous organisational features.
+A testament to Apple's unwavering commitment to UX and a significant reason for its success.

 As Apple's forward-thinking proves, user experience is crucial to today's consumer.
 This fast-changing climate will cause any brand to fall by the wayside without constantly improving how companies interact with their customers.

 How UX can tell your brand story